Paul193247/three-player-chess/README.md

 ## To Do

-- optional web GUI fot the API where you can create and play games
+- optional web GUI fot the API in which you can create and play games